In this guide:

-If you want to get a better interest rate so you have smaller monthly repayments you should save for a bigger deposit.
+To get a better interest rate so you have lower monthly repayments you can save for a bigger deposit.

 Best 85% LTV mortgage

 All lenders offer 85% LTV mortgages, so there’s a lot of choice.

-You can work out the true cost by adding up the interest, capital repayments and fees, then take away any incentives the lender’s offering, like cashback.
+You can work out the true cost by adding up the interest, capital repayments and fees.
+Then taking away any incentives the lender’s offering, like cashback.

-A broker can find the best 85% LTV mortgage deal for you if you need a hand.
+A broker can find the best 85% LTV mortgage deal for you if you need help.